Low-rank matrix completion theory via Plucker coordinates: Acknowledgement

 \section{Acknowledgement}

-The author is grateful to Aldo Conca for many inspiring discussions on algebraic geometry and commutative algebra.
-He also thanks Omid Amini, Daniel I. Bernstein, Louis Theran and Yang Yang (ORCID 0000-0003-1200-268X) for stimulating discussions on the combinatorics of LRMC.
+The author is grateful to Aldo Conca for many inspiring discussions on the algebraic geometry of matrix completion.
+He also thanks Omid Amini, Daniel I. Bernstein, Lisa Nicklasson, Louis Theran, Nick Vannieuwenhoven and Yang Yang (ORCID 0000-0003-1200-268X) for stimulating discussions on the combinatorics of low-rank matrix completion.
+The author acknowledges the support of CAS Project for Young Scientists in Basic Research, Grant No. YSBR-034.

+\begin{IEEEbiographynophoto} {Manolis C. Tsakiris} holds a PhD from Johns Hopkins University in Electrical $\&$ Computer Engineering advised by Ren\'e Vidal, and a PhD in Mathematics from the University of Genova advised by Aldo Conca.
+His main research interests are machine learning, applied algebraic geometry, and commutative algebra.
+He is currently Tenured Associate Professor in the Academy of Mathematics and Systems Science, of the Chinese Academy of Sciences in Beijing. \end{IEEEbiographynophoto}